department-of-veterans-affairs/va.gov-team/products/verify-your-enrollment/research-plan.md

 ### Veteran Journey
 VYE fits in the [Veteran journey](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/va-product-journey-maps/Veteran%20Journey%20Map.pdf) in numerous phases and has meaningful moments, such as:
-- Serving: Managing military and family obligations
+- Veterans actively serving: Managing military and family obligations
-- Getting out: Engaging VA to access benefits and services
+- Veterans getting out: Engaging VA to access benefits and services
-- Starting up: Finding something to do
+- Veterans starting up: Finding something to do
-- Reinventing myself: Acquiring the appropriate education, new skills, and credentials
+- Veterans reinventing themselves: Acquiring the appropriate education, new skills, and credentials
-- Putting down roots: Taking care of my family
+- Veterans putting down roots: Taking care of my family
-- Putting down roots: Engaging VA to access benefits and services
+- Veterans putting down roots: Engaging VA to access benefits and services

 ## Research Goals and Questions
 **Evaluate the effectiveness of our proposed solution**